 To change the text displayed while playing a CD with text, press the DISP button.
-The DISP button will allow you to scroll through CD text as follows: Disc title \longleftrightarrow Track title.
+The DISP button will allow you to scroll through CD text as follows: Disc title ←→ Track title.

-To change the default display mode push the tune knob to display mode and rotate the knob to select the following display mode: Disc title \longleftrightarrow Track title \longleftrightarrow Track number.
+To change the default display mode press the AUDIO knob repeatedly until DISPLAY MODE appears on the display, then rotate the knob to select the following display modes: Disc title ←→ Track title ←→ Track number.

-Once the display mode is selected press the tune knob to store your selection.
-If the tuning knob is not pressed after 8 seconds the display will refresh with the last selected display mode setting.
+Once the display mode is selected press the AUDIO knob again to store the setting.
+If the AUDIO knob is not pressed within 8 seconds the display will refresh with the last selected display mode setting.